flatironinstitute/inferelator/Tutorial.md

 ## Acquire necessary data for network inference in a different organism

-Obtain expression data and save it as a TSV file of [Genes x Samples] Obtain prior interaction data between TFs and target genes and save it as a TSV file of [Genes x TFs] Create a list of TFs to model for inference and save it as a text file (each TF on a separate line)
+Obtain expression data and save it as a TSV file of [Genes x Samples]

+Obtain prior interaction data between TFs and target genes and save it as a TSV file of [Genes x TFs]

+Create a list of TFs to model for inference and save it as a text file with each TF on a separate line [TFs]

+Note that the TF and Gene names must match between files, and these files can be compressed with `gzip` if needed

 ## Construct a new run script (`new_organism.py`) for a different organism